Your Down Payment

 - Carry-Back loans

-In the option of a seller "carrying back a second mortgage," the seller loans you part of his or her home equity.
-You would finance the largest portion of the purchase price with a traditional mortgage lender and finance the remainder with the seller.
-Usually you will pay a somewhat higher rate with the loan from the seller.
+We a seller carries back a second mortgage, the you borrow a portion of the seller's home equity..
+In this scenario, you would finance the majority of the purchase price with a traditional mortgage lender and finance the remainder with the seller.
+Usually you will pay a somewhat higher interest rate with the loan financed by the seller.

-No matter your method of pulling together your down payment money, the thrill of reaching the goal of living in your own home will be just as great!
+No matter how you gather your down payment funds, the satisfaction of reaching the goal of living in your own home will be just as great!